Camille Seaman The Big Cloud

 She gained widespread attention in 2006 with her series The Last Iceberg, which documents Arctic and Antarctic icebergs using a portraiture approach.
 Seaman continues to work on the effects of climate change and strongly believes in capturing photographs that articulate that humans are not separate from nature.

-She has held numerous group and solo exhibitions, and her series The Last Iceberg has been shown extensively in the United States and Europe, including at the National Academy of Sciences, Washington DC (2007 and 2008); the University of Delaware Museum (2008) and Hans Alf Gallery, Copenhagen (2009).
+Seaman has held numerous group and solo exhibitions, and her series The Last Iceberg has been shown extensively in the United States and Europe, including at the National Academy of Sciences, Washington, D.C.
+(2007 and 2008); the University of Delaware Museum (2008); and Hans Alf Gallery, Copenhagen (2009).